Documentation

 Check permissions

-To start a FastStore project, users must have the Owner (Admin Super) role.
+To start a FastStore project, you must have the Owner (Admin Super) role.

 Create your store catalog